Lucaterre/semanticat/README.md

 **WORK-IN-PROGRESS!** (experimental usage)

-Semantic@ is a GUI prototype to annotate and to embed annotations in XML documents in [TEI](https://tei-c.org/) or [EAD](https://www.loc.gov/ead/).
+Semantic@ (or sematicat) is a GUI prototype to annotate and to embed annotations in XML documents in [TEI](https://tei-c.org/) or [EAD](https://www.loc.gov/ead/).

-This tool follows a linear workflow: Import the document(s), apply a NER model and correct prediction or annotate manually from-zero.
-Finally export and/or publish your XML with annotations directly inside.
+This tool follows a linear workflow: Import the document(s), apply a NER model and correct prediction or annotate manually from-zero and export and/or publish XML with annotations directly inside.

 This platform is also designed to adapt generically to the diversity of publishing projects and its component are highly customisable.